Mishtec/Coen-390/README.md

   - Yassine

 Purpose:
-  To create a low-cost breath analyzer that can be handed out to students and other yound members of society as a tool to raise awareness about the dangers of driving under the influence of alcohol.
+  To create a low-cost breath analyzer that can be handed out to students and other young members of society as a tool to raise awareness about the dangers of driving under the influence of alcohol.